 As the Bitcoin network is a public, open protocol, you don’t login to a central authority like a bank website when sending a transaction.
 Instead, you use a Bitcoin Wallet to broadcast your transaction to the Bitcoin network.

-First your wallet software signs the transaction using your private key and public key.
+First your wallet software signs the transaction using your Private Key.
 This lets the network know that you have the right to spend those bitcoins and that you’re reassigning ownership of your bitcoins to someone else.

 After this, your Bitcoin wallet software connects to a Bitcoin node and broadcasts your transaction to the network.